Azure/AzureDataLake/docs/Release_Notes/2016/2016_10_16/USQL_Release_Notes_2016_10_16.md

 For more information see the [earlier announcement](https://github.com/Azure/AzureDataLake/blob/master/docs/Release_Notes/2016/2016_08_01/USQL_Release_Notes_2016_08_01.md#u-sql-now-offers-a-preview-of-sampling-capabilities-requires-a-simple-email-signup).

-#### Sharing of Catalogs on shared primary ADLS storage among ADLA accounts
+#### Catalogs can be shared among ADLA accounts as long as they share their primary ADLS storage

 One important ability of a data lake is to be able to share data across different analytics accounts.
 Starting in this release, U-SQL let's you use 4 part-names to access U-SQL catalog objects from a different Azure Data Lake Analytics account.